'Complex Psychological Trauma: The Centrality of Relationship' by Philip J. Kinsler, PhD

 Kinsler reviews a number of different termination patterns including a well-planned and processed goodbye, to a sudden and angry ending that can sometimes be an attempt by the client to individuate in the only way they know how, or the fade away.
 The ending in therapy is a time to honour the work that has been done, and to acknowledge and feel the loss of the therapeutic relationship.

-As I read this book, I was reminded of a conversation that I had with a supervisor years ago, who asked me if I had enjoyed a particular workshop at a conference we were both attending.
-I replied that I didn’t feel like I gained anything new from it.
+As I read this book, I was reminded of a conversation that I had with a supervisor years ago who asked me if I had enjoyed a particular workshop at a conference we were both attending.
+I replied that I wasn’t quite sure if I had gained anything new from it.
 He then said something that has stuck with me since, “It is not always about learning something new, sometimes it’s about confirming that you’re on the right track, or adjusting what you’re already doing.”
 He was right of course.
 There can by layers of wisdom to excavate underneath the familiar.

 Thanks everyone! - Dana